 “Today we are faced with what may be the single greatest drug safety catastrophe in the history of this country or the history of the world… In my opinion, the FDA has let the American people down, and sadly, betrayed a public trust.”
 David Graham, MD, MPH, Associate Director of Drug Safety, Food and Drug Administration, Nov.2004

 The Food and Drug Administration (FDA) began its authoritarian rule of the American drug and supplement industry after the drug Thalidomide caused major birth deformities in 10,000 babies in Europe and Africa between 1956-62.
 No doubt that we need some form of policing to insure that our foods are safe and our drugs are safe and effective if used as directed.
 Our current government watch dog groups are incapable of doing this job.
 For example, Vioxx, a drug to reduce pain and inflammation, was associated with 100,000 unnecessary deaths during its use in 20 million people between 1999 and 2004.
-Since the FDA is primarily funded by fees paid by the pharmaceutical industry, conflicts of interest abound.
+Since the FDA is primarily funded fees paid the pharmaceutical industry, conflicts of interest abound.

 “Beware the military industrial complex” Dwight Eisenhower, 34th president of USA.

 And all of this cost and risk might be acceptable if Americans were healthier than other countries.
 We are not.
 In a detailed survey comparing the health care systems of America, United Kingdom, Australia, Canada, Germany, and New Zealand; America came in dead last, in spite of having the most expensive health care system.
 Australia came in first place.
-The World Health Organization (WHO), in 2000, ranked the U.S. health care system as the most expensive in the world, yet 37th in overall performance, and 72nd by overall level of health among the 191 nations included in the study.
+The World Health Organization (WHO), in 2000, ranked the U.S. health care system as the most expensive in the world, yet 37th in overall performance, and 72nd overall level of health among the 191 nations included in the study.

 According to medical journalist, Shannon Brownlee, we spend roughly 1/3 or $700 billion annually for ineffective medical care, another $700 billion annually for dangerous counterproductive medical care, the remaining $700 billion for appropriate medical care.